• Home /

 Graphic: Download The Homebuyer.com Appliance Maintenance Checklist

-Seasonal home maintenance both inside and outside is vital for your home’s health as weather changes over time, so be prepared.
+Seasonal home maintenance, both inside and outside, is vital for your home’s health as the weather changes over time, so be prepared.

-Clean your yard and close down seasonal features you won’t be using to maintain their condition before temperatures drop.
+Clean your yard and close down seasonal features you won’t use to maintain their condition before temperatures drop.

 Rake leaves and yard debris